Now you can enjoy the flexibility of driving when you need to, without the costs of owning a car.

 In-addition, colour-coded travel time information are displayed on the enhanced electronic signboards located prior to entry and along the above expressways.
 The enhancement of the signboards improves the readability of the messages and allows motorists to make better informed travel decisions through graphical and colour representations.

 The enhanced electronic signboards are part of the overall upgrading work for the entire EMAS on the expressway network that LTA is undertaking.
-The signboards along the other remaining expressways will be progressively enhanced and the entire enhancement project will be completed by 2017.
+The signboards along the expressways have been enhanced and the entire enhancement project has been completed.

 Besides upgrading the existing EMAS signs on expressways, LTA has also completed the installation of 70 new electronic signboards, also known as EMAS Arterial Variable Message Signs (AVMS) along four more major arterial roads.
 With this completion, LTA have completed the extension of EMAS scheme to ten major arterial road corridors.
 Since 2012, new signboards have already been installed along six other road corridors.